Kristina01111000/lavendersite/README.md

 - renewal all set

 - changed meeting to the 19th at 11:00
-- look into square for wp before then
+- look into square for wp before then: https://wordpress.org/plugins/woocommerce-square/

 - she wants proorders up by mid-january